tommcdo/vim-express/README.md

-Now you can use the `yc` operator on any motion or text object, such as `yc)` to capitalize from the cursor to the beginning of the next sentence, or `ycap` to capitalize every word in the sentence.
+Now you can use the `yc` operator on any motion or text object, such as `yc)` to capitalize from the cursor to the beginning of the next sentence, or `ycap` to capitalize every word in the paragraph.

 ### NOTE